$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: Introduction

-The rest of this paper is organized as follows.
-In Section $2$ we calculate the Hessian of the Boltzmann entropy ${\rm Ent}$ on the Wasserstein space $P_2(M, \mu)$ on compact Riemannian manifolds equipped with weighted volume measure.
-In Section $3$ we give a new proof of the $W$-entropy formula $(\ref{Wm2})$ for the heat equation of the Witten Laplacian on Riemannian manifolds, i.e., Theorem \ref{MT3}.
-In Section $4$ we introduce the $W$-entropy and prove the $W$-entropy formula for the geodesic flow on Wasserstein space, i.e., Theorem \ref{MT2}.
-Moreover, we extend Theorem \ref{MT2} to complete Riemannian manifolds with bounded geometry condition and establish a rigidity theorem for the $W$-entropy for the geodesic flow on Wasserstein space.
-See Theorem \ref{Rigidity2}.
-In Section $5$ we introduce the Langevin deformation of geometric flows on the cotangent bundle of a complete Riemannian manifold and prove the variational formula for the Hamiltonian function.
-In Section $6$ we introduce the Langevin deformation of geometric flows on the Wasserstein space over Riemannian manifolds.
-We prove the existence, uniqueness and regularity of the solution to the Cauchy problem of the compressible Euler equation with damping on compact Riemannian manifolds and the Cauchy problem of the Langevin deformation of geometric flows on $T^*P_2^\infty(M, \mu)$.
-In Section $7$ we prove the entropy dissipation formula for the geometric flows on the Wasserstein space, i.e., Theorem \ref{MT0}.
-In Section $8$ we prove Theorem \ref{MT1}.
-In Section $9$ we prove the $W$-entropy inequality under the Erbar-Kawada-Sturm entropic curvature-dimension condition.
+The paper is organized as follows.
+In Section $2$, we recall some elementary facts about the infinite dimensional Riemannian geometry on the Wasserstein space over Riemannian manifolds.
+In Section $3$ we introduce the $W$-entropy for the geodesic flow on the Wasserstein space and prove the $W$-entropy formula $(\ref{Wgeo})$ for the geodesic flow, i.e., Theorem \ref{MT2}.
+A rigidity theorem is proved.
+In Section $4$ we introduce the Langevin deformation of geometric flows on the tangent bundle of a complete Riemannian manifold.
+In Section $5$ we introduce the Langevin deformation of geometric flows on the Wasserstein space over Riemannian manifolds, and prove its corresponding $W$-entropy formula in Section $6$.
+In Section $7$, we provide the rigorous proof of the convergence of Langevin deformation for $c\rightarrow 0$ and $c\rightarrow \infty$ respectively.

+To end this section, let us mention that the previous version \cite{LL-flow17} of the present paper has been posted on arXiv (arxiv1604.02596, 2016) but has not been submitted, while Theorem \ref{main.convergence} and its proof in Section $7$ are new.
+Theorem \ref{MT2} has been also stated (without giving the proof) and the Langevin deformation of flows (with the positive sign in front of $\nabla V$) has been introduced in our previous paper \cite{LL18SCM}.